paulthim/git-stats-api/README.md

 All API's can be accessed via swagger UI.
 When application is running in your local, you can access via below URL. http://localhost:8080/swagger-ui.html

+## TODO

+Create git admin email account - may be gmail